ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 #### Using Beagle screen builders

-- Create a class named HomeScreen and extends ScreenBuilder of the beagle framework
+- Create a class named HomeScreen and extend it from ScreenBuilder , that is a beagle framework class

 ```kotlin
 import br.com.zup.beagle.widget.layout.Container